 Single supplement: £500.00

-We travel from Dresden to Potsdam and end in Berlin.
+We start and end in Berlin.
+We also travel to Dresden.
 We examine the huge investment made to bring the two former states into line politically and economically with each other.
 Politicians – both current and former leaders – shed light on the process and leading analysts and think tanks also contribute.

 We also visit some of Germany’s key institutions both regionally and in the capital Berlin and look at the more recent political fallout with the rise of a more populist brand of politics.
 Could this affect Germany as it has done elsewhere in Europe?

-The tour is led by Gerald Knaus the founder and chairman of the European Stability Initiative, one of the EU’s leading political think tanks.
-Gerald works between Berlin and Istanbul and has been a regular commentator on EU and German affairs for over 20 years.
+The tour is led by Gerald Knaus, the founding director of the European Stability Initiative, one of the Europe’s leading think tanks that has worked on EU enlargement and foreign policy.

-The tour starts in Dresden – an ideal place to look at the conditions and questions faced by Germany at reunification.
-We meet in the evening for an introductory dinner with Political Tours experts, where we look at the week ahead as well as the questions first faced by a united Germany in 1990.
+Arrivals and check in to the hotel.
+The tour starts in the evening, with an introductory dinner with Political Tours experts.
+We look at the week ahead as well as the questions first faced by a united Germany in 1990.

 Overnight in Dresden